Why the Brooklyn Marine Terminal Development is Awful - Comparing It To Great Waterfronts Around the World

 The current plan will just create a permanent state of gridlock.
 Every neighborhood will receive significant additional traffic trying to get through each community.
 The natural neighborhood uses of just walking and gathering will be significantly limited by the infusion of "outsider" traffic driving through the communities.

-"To Not Though"
+"To Not Through"

 We are all aware that the current state of our neighborhoods is one where most of the traffic is going through not to.
 It is creating an enormously negative impact on our community life (in Cobble Hill 70% of traffic is through traffic).